 One of the first things people notice about you is your smile.
 Basic oral health care like brushing, flossing and seeing the dentist regularly keeps your teeth as clean and healthy as possible – giving you the confidence to smile wider and more often.

 How often should you go to the dentist?

 You may be wondering: Do you really need to go to the dentist every six months?
 It depends.
 Typically, a dental checkup should be scheduled every six to 12 months, but your dentist will work with you to create a personalized treatment plan.

 When to see the dentist in between regular teeth cleanings and checkups

-Sometimes you might ignore a little bit of tooth pain or irritation – and hope it goes away on its own.
+Sometimes you might ignore a little bit of tooth sensitivity or pain – and hope it goes away on its own.
 But just like it’s important to keep up with regular dental exams, it’s also important to get dental issues checked as early as possible.
 Any pain or unusual bleeding in your teeth or gums when you eat, drink, brush or floss is a sign that it’s time to see a dentist.
 Other signs to watch out for include:

 - Swelling or discoloration of your gums

 - A lump, swelling or numbness in your jaw, cheek, lips, tongue or other areas of your mouth